Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - When does negative talk become a "hate crime"?

-- Choose a topic idea (see the table and pictures for topic ideas).
+- Choose a topic idea (see the table for topic ideas).

 - Look at several dictionary definitions of your topic and write them out.